 - A shorter (6 minutes maximum length) contemporary American work (living composer)

-- Hymn, ELW 504, Ein Feste Burg, the isorhythmic version.
+- The Hymn tune Repton.
+Text, Dear Lord and Father of Mankind in The Hymnal 1982 of the Episcopal Church #653.
+Please indicate which verse you have chosen.
 Utilizing the competition specified hymn tune, improvise a suitable introduction (in the manner of a festive or contemplative chorale-prelude or meditation) and follow with a full performance of an unaltered verse, plus an original altered-harmonization setting of the hymn tune, keeping in mind the text/character of the hymn

 The CD used must be of the highest quality designed for recording music and must contain an unedited 'take' of each of the individual segments listed above.